popcornAC/PEAK-Unlimited/README.md

 ## Installation
-In theory only the host should need to do this, however, I have not had the ability to thoroughly test this so please let me know if you test this with 5+ people successfully.
+In theory only the host should be the only one who needs to install!

 1.)
 Download Bepinex from [here](https://github.com/BepInEx/BepInEx/releases/download/v5.4.23.3/BepInEx_win_x64_5.4.23.3.zip) <br>
 2.)
 Extract the contents of that zip into your game directory (default: C:\Program Files (x86)\Steam\steamapps\common\PEAK) resulting in a folder that has the following files: <br>